simonmichael/hledger/doc/DOCS.md

    ```
    $ just relnotes
    ```
 2. Review the new release notes.
+When changes are needed, change the changelogs, then regenerate the release notes as above.
+3. Add release contributors and github nicks at the bottom.
-Add a summary of changes at the top.
+4. Add release highlights at the top.
+5. Commit.

 ### Update release notes on github